ENERGY PRODUCTION AND FREE RADICALS

 Abnormal mitochondria in RRF

-The CNS pathology of mitochondrial disorders (see table below) affects gray and white matter.
+The CNS pathology of mitochondrial disorders (see below) affects gray and white matter.
 Gray matter lesions consist of hypoxic-ischemic neuronal changes affecting individual or groups of neurons (MELAS), neuronal loss (MERFF), and a vacuolization and vascular proliferation of the neuropil with relative sparing of neurons (LS).
-The white matter pathology is spongy myelinopathy, seen mainly in the KSS.
+The white matter pathology is vacuolating myelinopathy, seen mainly in the KSS.

 KEARNS-SAYRE SYNDROME (KSS) AND CHRONIC PROGRESSIVE EXTERNAL OPHTHALMOPLEGIA (CPEO).